 A FEW GREAT WRITTEN STORIES

 One day, on a bank application, my wife wrote that my “form of employment” was that of a “Singing Plumber.”
-To me, that conjures an image of a man in a tuxedo, cleaning drains as he sings opera.
-I do sing, not opera, but Christian songs to kids under the name “The Donut Man,” because I end every concert by “repairing” the hole in a donut to remind everyone that God sends His love to fill up the empty place in our hearts.
+I sing Christian songs to kids under the name “The Donut Man,” because I end every concert by “repairing” the hole in a donut to remind everyone that God sends His love to fill up the empty place in our hearts.

 Recommended Books & Other Resources

 edited by Marcus Grodi

 In this book, 30 converts to the Catholic faith tell their stories.
 These journeys provide tremendous insight, encouragement, and inspiration for those who are thinking about making the same journey and for Catholics born in the faith as well.